-If parents realize that their kids are constantly watching their smartphones or clothes or cars, it means they are worried.
+If parents realize that their best kids are constantly watching their smartphones or clothes or cars, it means they are worried.
 So, if parents take interest in their kids Facebook activities, their kids will be less worried, a CNN report shows that.

 Warn Your Child Don’t Use Short Language While Using Facebook:

 Tell them don’t use short language while chatting with their friends while using Facebook, because it will create a habit of writing wrong spelling, ultimately will create problems in their studies.